 As early as 1831, natural gas was moved in wooden pipes from wells to be used as a manufacturing heat source by the Kanawha salt manufacturers.

 A thriving commercial oil industry grew in Petroleum and California – towns near Parkersburg.

 Then in 1861 at Burning Springs, the Rathbone brothers’ spring-pole oil well reached 303 feet – and began producing 100 barrels of oil a day.

-“These events truly mark the beginnings of the oil and gas industry in the United States,” says McKain.
+“These events truly mark the beginnings of the oil and gas industry in the United States,” said McKain, who died in 2014.

-“Drilling and producing of both oil and natural gas continues throughout the state to this day,” adds McKain, head of the Oil and Gas Museum in Parkersburg.
+“Drilling and producing of both oil and natural gas continues throughout the state to this day,” added McKain, founder of the Oil and Gas Museum in Parkersburg.

 Confederates attack Oilfield

 When Confederate Gen. William “Grumble” Jones and 1,300 troopers attacked Burning Springs in the spring of 1863, they destroyed equipment and thousands of barrels of oil.